remykarem/remykarem.github.io/books-src/system-design-book/src/api-design/api-architectural-styles/index.md

 How to expose your data to the clients?

 How do services communicate each other in terms of:
-- Interface — resources vs. procedure
+- Interface — resources vs. procedure (operation)
+- schema definitions
 - data format — JSON, binary
-- schema definitions
 - state management
 - communication protocol
 - patterns of interaction